dgilland/fnc/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.
 2. The pull request should work for all versions Python that this project supports.
-Check https://travis-ci.org/dgilland/fnc/pull_requests and make sure that the all environments pass.